spautz/redux-to-recoil/README.md

 This library is useful for accessing Redux state from _within_ a Recoil selector -- which lets you call selectors conditionally, or within loops. `useSelector` can't do that.

-This library can help you avoid unnecessary rerenders in some situations.
 It can also facilitate a migration from Redux to Recoil.

+## Performance notes

+Until [Recoil issue #314](https://github.com/facebookexperimental/Recoil/issues/314) is worked, each component that uses a Redux-linked atom or selector will rerender when Redux updates.

 ## Roadmap